Vietnamese people in Japan: Migration history

-During the COVID-19 pandemic travel between Japan and Vietnam was restricted temporarily halting migration.
+During the COVID-19 pandemic, travel between Japan and Vietnam was restricted, temporarily halting migration.

 Integration

 The refugees have suffered various difficulties adjusting to Japanese society, especially in the areas of education and employment; their attendance rate in senior high school is estimated to be only 40%, as compared to 96.6% for Japanese nationals, a fact attributed both to the refugees' lack of Japanese language proficiency as well as the schools' own inability to adjust to the challenges of educating students with different cultural backgrounds.
 Tensions have also arisen between migrants admitted to Japan as adults, and 1.5 or 2nd-generation children born or educated in Japan, due to language barriers and differences in culture; the former feel the latter are too reserved and distant, while the latter deride the former for their poor Japanese language skills.
 Most Vietnamese do not take on Japanese names, or prefer to use their Vietnamese names even if they have a Japanese name, though they feel a Japanese name may be necessary for job-seeking and they sometimes complain of being teased for having "katakana names".

-Catholic churches quickly came to play an important role in their community.
+The Roman Catholic Church quickly came to play an important role in their community.